dcernst/dcernst.github.io/teaching/mat526s19/homework.md

      1. Either (a) establish a bijection between the set of dominoes consisting of double blank through double $n$ and the set of edges in the complete graph on $n+2$ vertices, or (b) complete Problem 10 (including a closed form).
      2. Complete Problem 6 in the Supplementary Exercises for Chapter 1 (page 197).
      3. Carefully prove Version 3 of Theorem 2.
+- **Weekly Homework 3:** Complete the following problems.
+You must type up your proofs using LaTeX.
+(Due Tuesday, February 5 by 8PM)
+     1. Prove one of the identities in either Problem 31 or Problem 32 by establishing a bijection between the appropriate sets.
+     2. Complete one of Problem 37, Problem 38, or Problem 40.
+     3. Complete either Problem 10 or Problem 11 in the Supplementary Exercises for Chapter 3 (pages 202-203).

 ## Using LaTeX for Weekly Homework ##
 You are required to use LaTeX to type up your Weekly Homework assignments.
 The easiest way to get started with LaTeX is to use an online editor.
 I recommend using [Overleaf](https://overleaf.com), but there are other options.
 The good folks over at Overleaf have preloaded my homework template, so to get started, all you need to do is click the link below and then click on "Open as Template".
 Be sure to update your name and the course title.